Dr. Michael Fine: A new med school at URI is a crazy good opportunity

-Comic – Sour Grapes: Dandruff
+Comic – Sour Grapes: Weather Channel

 Sour Grapes is a comic about “Aesop”, a miserable flying dog and his odd friends, all living in a problematic and troubled world.